Your browser is not supported

 We don't have a view on how many people should use it.
 We would like people to use it if they see it's necessary.

-For us, it's important that digital cash is an option for people to use alongside other payment options, that people have choice, that it encourages innovation, supports competition and better services for all New Zealanders.
+For us, it's important that Digital Cash is an option for people to use alongside other payment options, that people have choice, that it encourages innovation, supports competition and better services for all New Zealanders.

-New Zealand has a robust framework of institutional safeguards – like privacy laws, the independence of the Reserve bank, and Parliamentary Oversight – that reinforce this protection.
 Ultimately the safeguard is the democratic process itself, and we don't think the design of a central bank digital currency can be a substitute for it.

 Videos